 Lofty Views – God’s Window, The Pinnacle, The Wonder View

 North of Graskop, take a turn onto the R534 and drive a loop past three spectacular lookout points on the edge of the Mpumalanga Drakensberg escarpment.
 The R534 loop ends 4km past the Wonder View bringing you back onto the R532.

 Make sure you reach for the wide angle lens or switch to panorama view on your camera for these stops.

-God’s Window – A 900m high viewpoint where the entire Mpumalanga Lowveld stretches spectacularly out through a lush forest clad ravine.
-On a clear day, the view reaches all the way to Mozambique, over 200km away.
+A 900m high viewpoint where the entire Mpumalanga Lowveld stretches spectacularly out through a lush forest clad ravine.
+On a bright day, the view reaches all the way to Mozambique, over 200km away.

-Wonder View – This is the highest viewpoint on the Panorama Route at 1730m above sea level.
-The Wonder View delivers a vista of the Lowveld on par with God’s Window.
+The highest viewpoint on the Panorama Route at 1730m above sea level, The Wonder View delivers a vista of the Lowveld on par with God’s Window.

 Pilgrim’s Rest is one of few towns in South Africa to have kept its historical legacy intact.
 So much so, Pilgrim’s Rest has been declared a national monument.

 The history of Pilgrims Rest dates back to 1873 when a miner, Alex Patterson, discovered alluvial gold.
 Although he kept his discovery secret, the second discovery by prospector William Trafford spurred the inevitable.

 It wasn’t long before optimistic panners, and prospectors from all over South Africa, and the world came to the area.
 By later that year, Pilgrim’s Rest was proclaimed a gold field, and the initial scatter of tents and shacks soon grew into a flourishing little village.